Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Christa from Expedition Wildlife

-A 1.5 hour drive from Adelaide and an easy 45-minute ferry ride from Cape Jervis leaves visitors transported from bustling city to the wild paradise of Kangaroo Island.
+A 1.5-hour drive from Adelaide and an easy 45-minute ferry ride from Cape Jervis leaves visitors transported from bustling city to the wild paradise of Kangaroo Island.
 One of South Australia’s wildlife and nature gems and the third largest island mass in Australia, Kangaroo Island is a must for those seeking adventure.
+You can stay in Adelaide for easy exploring of the region!

 The food and wine opportunities found in small towns such as Kingscote only add to the experience – check out Island Beehive to see how local honey and other products are harvested, and sip locally made Dudley Wines.